10 Halloween Email Newsletter Examples + Tips [2023]

 Why it works: It all starts with the subject line; the ghost and pumpkin emojis get you in the right mood, and the copy aligns with the subject line, which helps you increase your open rates.

 So once the subscriber opens the email, they will run into a cute newsletter design with Halloween visuals – see the bats and spiders hovering around – and fantastic product photos.
 The color palette with light orange and black elements embraces the holiday spirit.
-Last but not least, the lines “Squeak if you dare” and “No tricks all treats” are meant to make it more fun to engage with.
+Last but not least, the lines “Squeak if you dare” and “No tricks all treats” are meant to make it more fun.

 Subject line: Ding dong!
 Here with tips, tricks, and treats